Real estate door knocking is by no means an outdated strategy. It remains both a relevant and effective means of generating leads even today.

 But simply “pounding the pavement” isn’t enough.
 Real estate door knocking is an art and a science—to get new business, you need to know what you’re doing.
 Here are the essential tips and ideas you need to get started.

-4 Objections to Door Knocking (And How You Can Overcome Them)
+3 Objections To Door Knocking (& How To Overcome Them)

 It doesn’t take much to imagine why some real estate agents shy away from the door knocking strategy.
 But taking the time to anticipate the obstacles you’ll inevitably face and to learn how to manage them is a worthwhile endeavor.
 And it can make all the difference in terms of the volume of new clients door knocking yields for you.

 Let’s be honest, the concern is valid.
 Door knocking often ends with a door in the face rather than a foot in the door.
 Getting ignored hurts, and hearing “no” over and over again can be even more painful.
 No one likes being rejected.
 Especially when it’s done rudely.

 But Business Insider’s Max Nisen recommends that you simply shake it off and move on.
 How?
 Remind yourself, Nisen says, that rejection is “specific and temporary.”
 In other words, the “no” is directed only toward their perception of your offer.
 It’s not a personal attack.
 And remember, the shake-it-off-and-move-on tactic is a skill that can be learned and developed with practice.